Aromatase inhibitors and other compounds for lowering breast cancer risk

 Can aromatase inhibitors lower the risk of breast cancer?

 Aromatase inhibitors are used mainly to treat hormone receptor-positive breast cancer, but are being studied to see if they can lower breast cancer risk.
 They are not yet approved for this use in the US.
 Studies have shown that both exemestane and anastrozole can lower the risk of breast cancer in post-menopausal women who are at higher risk of the disease.

 In one study, taking exemestane for 3 years lowered the risk of breast cancer overall (invasive cancer plus ductal carcinoma in situ) by about half (47%).

 In another study, taking anastrozole for 5 years lowered the risk of breast cancer overall by about half (47%).

 Letrozole is being studied now to see if it can lower breast cancer risk.

 What are the risks and side effects of aromatase inhibitors?

 The most common side effects of aromatase inhibitors are symptoms of menopause, such as hot flashes, night sweats, and vaginal dryness.
 These drugs can also cause muscle and joint pain.
 This side effect can be serious enough to cause some women to stop taking the drugs.

 Unlike tamoxifen and raloxifene, aromatase inhibitors tend to speed up bone thinning, which can lead to osteoporosis.
-People with osteoporosis can break bones with little trauma.
+It is easy for people with osteoporosis to have broken bones.

-Aromatase inhibitors do not seem to increase the risk of serious blood clots or cancer of the uterus, like tamoxifen and raloxifene do.
+Aromatase inhibitors do not seem to increase the risk of serious blood clots or cancer of the uterus.
+Tamoxifen and raloxifene do.